QuadSpinner/Gaea-Docs/source/Guide/5-Build/6-FileFormats.md

 The `.R32` format will store values between `0.0f` and `1.0f`.
 While the `.raw` format will store values between `0` and `65535`.

 Both formats are recommended for heightfield (grayscale) data only.

-### .PFM 32-bit

-The Portable Float Map is [based on the NetPBM format](http://netpbm.sourceforge.net/doc/pfm.html).
-The file contains 3 lines of ASCII text with Unix style carriage return (`\n`), followed by the binary sequence of floats similar to the .r32 format.

-Unlike the RAW formats above, PFM can store color data safely.
-The header tells the reader if the data is single channel grayscale or RGB.

-Gaea can also read PFM ASCII format data, but is strongly not recommended because it is extremely inefficent.
-It's provided for compatibility only.